 We are also subject to federal and state laws governing information security, including rules requiring customer notification in the event of an information security breach.
-The FCC recently brought enforcement actions against two communications companies for failing to protect customer data from unauthorized access by, and disclosure to, third parties, with proposed forfeitures totaling \$10 million.
+Such rules may require consumer and government agency notification and may result in regulatory enforcement actions with the potential of substantial monetary forfeitures.
+The FCC recently brought enforcement actions against two communications companies (including one cable company) for failing to protect customer data from unauthorized access by, and disclosure to, third parties, which resulted in settlements ranging from over \$500,000 to \$25 million.
 Similarly, the FTC and state attorneys general regularly bring enforcement actions against companies related to information security breaches and privacy violations.
 Congress and several state legislatures are considering the adoption of new data security and cyber security legislation that could result in additional network and information security requirements for our business.